Catherine Ebert-Gray

 Catherine Ebert-Gray (born 1955) is an American diplomat.
-She served as the United States ambassador to Papua New Guinea, Solomon Islands and Vanuatu.
+She served as the United States ambassador to Papua New Guinea, Solomon Islands and Vanuatu from 2016 to 2019.

 Early life and education

-Born Catherine Ebert in Appleton, Wisconsin, she lived in Neenah and Menasha, Wisconsin as well as Chicago, Illinois and Detroit, Michigan before she graduated from Appleton West High School.
+Born Catherine Ebert in Appleton, Wisconsin, she lived in Neenah and Menasha, Wisconsin as well as Chicago and Detroit before she graduated from Appleton West High School.
 She developed an interest in history and the Pacific from her father, a veteran who served on the USS Chanticleer in the Pacific theater.
 She earned her bachelor's degrees in international relations and political science from the University of Wisconsin-Madison.
 Later she received a master's degree in national resource management from the Dwight D. Eisenhower School for National Security and Resource Strategy.